dylan-turner25/pyciters/README.md

 ```

-Using the `generate_citation` method will returns bibtex citation entries than can be copied as plain text into a .bib file or used in any citation manager that can import bibtex entries (ex: Zotero).
+Using the `generate_citation` method will return bibtex citation entries that can be copied as plain text into a .bib file or used in any citation manager that can import bibtex entries (ex: Zotero).

 ```python
 pubs.generate_citation()